 Believe it or not, you don’t have to have ANY tech experience to launch a tech company.
 Remember, if your goal is to build an app, your mission isn’t to learn how to build an app; rather, your mission is to learn how to get things done.

 Regardless of how talented you are, you are going to find yourself – at least several, if not many times – not being able to do something to run your company.
-Even if you’re an experienced technical founder, your financial, marketing, or managerial skills may be lacking, which means you’ll have to adapt to the needs of your growing company and compensate.
+Even if you’re an experienced technical founder, your financial, marketing, or managerial skills may be lacking.
+This means, you’ll have to adapt to the needs of your growing company and compensate.

 Bottom line: not being able to code is no excuse to not build a company, as coding is only one of many tasks.

-Because of the proliferation of various tech-based markets, it’s getting easier and easier for someone to create a tech product without a degree in engineering or computer science.
-For example, there are numerous platforms that enable users to build apps without any coding experience, which is a great way for budding founders to build a minimum viable product (MVP).
+Because of the proliferation of various tech-based markets, it’s getting easier for someone to create a tech product without a degree in engineering or computer science.
+For example, there are numerous platforms that enable users to build apps without any coding experience.
+This is a great way for budding founders to build a minimum viable product (MVP).

-At the very least, non-tech founders now have the resources that allow them to at least build a mockup of their offering to attract the interest of those with the expertise to build a more finalized product.
+At the very least, non-tech founders now have the resources that allow them to at least build a mockup.
+Mockups that can communicate their offering to attract those with the expertise to build a more finalized product.

-Once you’ve built your working MVP, your next step is to show it to as many users as possible and get their feedback.
-If you consistently get feedback on a specific feature or set of features, make the necessary changes to the best of your ability.
+Once you’ve built your working MVP, your next step is to show it to as many users as possible.
+This helps you get their feedback.
+If you consistently get feedback on (a) specific feature (s), make necessary changes to the best of your ability.

 During this process, it’s important to keep these two points in mind:

-While it may be tempting to outsource your code to a freelancer, this isn’t recommended, as the iteration cycle is far too long to make any meaningful progress on your product.
+While it may be tempting to outsource your code to a freelancer, this isn’t recommended.
+This is because the iteration cycle is far too long to make any meaningful progress on your product.

-As a non-tech founder, it’s important to develop a variety of other skills to compensate for a lack of technical expertise, including basic product management principles.
-Also, as part of your role, you should take the time to learn at least a little bit of the primary language of your product for a variety of reasons.
-If you don’t know how to speak to developers, if you don’t know how to set deadlines, if you don’t know what a product development sprint is, you’re going to be lost in the lingo of the people working for you.
+As a non-tech founder, it’s important to develop a variety of other skills to compensate for a lack of technical expertise.
+This includes basic product management principles.
+Also, as part of your role, take the time to learn at least a little bit of the primary language of your product.
+This comes in handy for a variety of reasons.
+If you don’t know how to speak to developers, set deadlines, etc. , you’re going to be lost in the lingo of the people working for you.

 Learning a little bit of code can go a long way.
 For example, if your developer gives you an estimate of how long it will take to build a feature or fix a bug, just having some basic coding skills can help you gauge if that estimate is correct, and will enable you to better articulate the needs of the product to the developers.

 You can’t write good requirements if you don’t have some understanding of the technology of your product.
-All modern technology systems consist of a front end and a back end, so it’s essential to understand how these work as they pertain to your product.
-For those of you not familiar with these terms, the front end is what a user sees on a website, software, or app, while the back end exists on the servers, and features the database, the application layers, etc. that process the data and presents information to the front end.
+All modern technology systems consist of a front end and a back end.
+It is therefore essential to understand how these work as they pertain to your product.
+For those of you not familiar with these terms, the front end is what a user sees on a website, software, or app.
+The back end, on the other hand, exists on the servers, and features the database, the application layers, etc. that process the data and presents information to the front end.

 Many novice founders write requirements by only describing the front end while neglecting the back end, relying on their partners or employees or outsourcers to figure out the back end.
 This is dangerous, and will greatly increase the risk of delays and miscommunications.
 Remember, don’t underestimate the power of learning a bit of code.